-Ironman Barcelona takes place at the end of October.
+In 2016, IRONMAN Barcelona took place at the end of October (in 2026 it will be October 4).
 The race is actually not in Barcelona.
 It is in Calella, Spain, a small town on the Mediterranean Sea 60 km northeast of Barcelona.

 Tim and I arrived in Barcelona one week before the race.
 We spent several days touring Barcelona and taking day trips to Montserrat and Girona.
 As it got closer to race day, Tim had to stop indulging on tapas and wine, not an easy thing to do when you are in Barcelona.